 Of course, the easiest way to ensure you’re getting enough Omega-3 fat in your diet is to take an Omega-3 fatty acid supplement.
 Ensure the Omega-3 fat product you choose is of the highest quality and potency, so you know you’re getting the EPA and DHA benefits your body needs.

-With so many Omega-3 fat supplement options, the recipe opportunities are nearly endless.
-Try adding them to dishes already high in Omega-3 fats, like adding a teaspoon of NutraSea to your favourite homemade salad dressing and serving it up with baked salmon.
-NutraSea liquid Omega-3 products are also amazing in smoothies, mixed in with yogurt or pudding, or straight from the spoon!
+For everyone, try adding them to dishes already high in Omega-3 fats, like adding a teaspoon to your favourite homemade salad dressing and serving it up with baked salmon.